packem/packem/README.md

 ## Installation

-Packem is distrubuted as npm package, you can install packem globally by running the following:
+Packem is distrubuted as an npm package, so you can install it globally by executing the following command:

 ```bash
 # Default installation method (with npm)